 Shared saltwater pool with parasols and sunbeds, suitable for ages 13 and above.

 A large open-plan buffet restaurant, offering a large range of foods with vegetarian options, suitable for all ages and includes kids' dining.

 The hotel runs its own kids' club for 4 to 12 year-olds.
 It's indoors with soft blue cushioned flooring for comfort.

 Twin room sleeps up to 4 with 3 adults or 2 adults and 2 children.
 Most rooms are in buildings set in the grounds with some located a distance from the main block.Available at a supplement.
 All rooms have DVD player and mini-fridge.
 Cots are available.

-Twin room sleeps up to 4 with either 3 adults or 2 adults and 2 children - can be sold as a single.
-Sole occupancy available at a supplement.
-Most rooms are in buildings set in the grounds with some located a distance from the main block.
-All rooms have DVD player and mini-fridge.
+Bungalow room sleeps up to 4 with 3 adults and 1 child.
+Most rooms are in buildings set in the grounds with some located a distance from the main block .Available at a supplement.
+All rooms have a DVD player and mini-fridge.
 Cots are available.

 TripAdvisor Reviews Show more reviews »

 Better than i expected!